 The Restitution of Land Rights Act (No. 22 of 1994), as amended, provides for the restoration of rights in land or other equitable redress to persons or communities dispossessed of their land rights after June 19, 1913 as a result of old laws or practices discriminating on the basis of race.
 The legislation empowers the Minister of Land Affairs to expropriate land in order to restore it to a successful claimant, provided that there is just and equitable compensation to the owner of the land.

 Initially, claims were required to be lodged by December 31, 1998.
-This date has been extended by the Restitution of Land Rights Amendment Act (No. 15 of 2014) which extends the cut-off period for instituting land claims to June 30, 2019; however, such Amendment Act has been sent back to Parliament for reconsideration by the Constitutional Court and further amendments to the regime are expected in the future.
+This date was initially extended by the Restitution of Land Rights Amendment Act (No. 15 of 2014) which was struck down as unconstitutional by the Constitutional Court and referred back to Parliament for reconsideration.
+Amendments have been published in draft form and are contained in the Expropriation Bill.
 The claims that were lodged by the initial cut-off date are presently being processed by the Commission on Restitution of Land Rights and adjudicated upon by the Land Court.
 The process of land claims is expected to continue for many years.
 As one of the largest landowners in South Africa, we anticipate that a substantial number of claims may affect land we own.
 The process of determining the extent of claims filed in respect of our land and the potential impact of these claims on our Southern African operations continues.
 See "Our Business-Legal Proceedings-Southern Africa".